saheerb/ci-test/docs/index.md

 In particular, if build produces a LAVA definition file, job.yaml, a LAVA job is launched through SQUAD https://qa-reports.linaro.org/tf/.
 Once the LAVA job finishes, jenkins fetches the log from LAVA and stores it in the corresponding jenkins job.
 It is worth mentioning that not all tf-a-builder jobs produce a LAVA job, i.e fvp model not supported, ‘nil’ run configuration provided in the test description, static check, etc. however most FVP and Juno produce one.
 One can see all executed LAVA jobs at https://tf.validation.linaro.org/scheduler/alljobs.

-Finally, depending on the CI execution outcome, this is reflected in gerrit as ‘TrustedFirmware Core Review’ comments
+Finally, depending on the CI execution outcome, this is reflected in Gerrit as ‘TrustedFirmware Code Review’ comments:

 ![Alt text](images/TF-Code-Review.png "Code review")

-Results from those LAVA executed jobs on behalf of the corresponding gerrit patch are also reflected in gerrit
+Results from those LAVA executed jobs on behalf of the corresponding gerrit patch are also reflected in Gerrit:

 ![Alt text](images/TF-code-review-Bot.png "Review Bot")

-In case of a job failure, it is more likely that you want to investigate the issue starting at the gerrit job, then following the CI job chain starting from the trigger job (top-bottom approach): 1. analyze results from the gerrit job, 2. use the report table produced by each tf-ci-gateway job, 3. the tf-a-builder job and finally 4. the tf-a-builder’s console.
-Looking at the following screenshot should help clarifying this concept
+In case of a job failure, it is more likely that you want to investigate the issue starting at the Gerrit job, then following the CI job chain starting from the trigger job (top-bottom approach): 1. analyze results from the Gerrit job, 2. use the report table produced by each tf-ci-gateway job, 3. the tf-a-builder job and finally 4. the tf-a-builder’s console log.
+Looking at the following screenshots should help clarifying this concept.

 1. Gerrit job level: